ThisisYang/teltechcc/README.md

 ### Issues:

 Currently it only handles `int` operation.
 Since `int` in golang is 32 bit, it has range -2147483648 through 2147483647.
 If x or y has value beyond range, server will return `400`.
 If the result is beyond the range, server will still return `200` with incorrect value.

+Cached period is now fixed, 60 second.
+In order to be flexiable, need to re-work on `cacheClient` interface.
+Roadmap could be:
+1. accpet flag of `Int` type which define the `TTL`.
+2. include `TTL` within cacheClient struct.
+3. `Get` and `SetWithTTL` method will set TTL based on this value.